 All this means that Apprentices are not entitled to student finance and do not acquire student debt.
 Instead, Apprentices will earn a full-time wage from their employer alongside their learning.

-For further details about how an Apprenticeship is funded, please visit our Employer Fees and Funding page.
+For further details about how an Apprenticeship is funded and opportunities available, please visit our Employer Fees and Funding page.

 Find out more